xiaochun888/CppUnitTestExpress/README.md

 3. No concept to learn, no heavy documentation, just one assert tool.
 4. No config, no test macro, no graphic interface, no extrernal library.
 5. One test or a group of tests can be executed by name in wild card.
-6. extended easily and integrated easily into an application.
+6. Extended easily and integrated easily into an application.

 ## Assertions:
 ```